 - Membership: Any person who suffers from any permanent handicap shall be eligible for membership, which shall be free.
 The Committee shall consider all applications for membership and decide, in each case, whether the disability is sufficient to warrant membership.
 A non-handicapped person may be accepted for membership if it is decided by the Committee that the applicant's services will be of value to the Club as a helper, administrator or in an advisory capacity.
 Any person may be proposed by an existing member for consideration by the Committee to become an associate Member.
 All memberships must be renewed annually.

 - Whilst every care shall be taken by the Club, all prospective members shall sign an entry form containing a clause absolving the Club from any liability.
 The entry form of any prospective member under the age of eighteen shall be countersigned by a parent or guardian.

 - The management of the Club shall be in the hands of a Committee consisting of a Chairman, Vice-Chairman, Secretary, Treasurer and six other members who shall be elected at each Annual General Meeting by a simple majority.

 - The Annual General Meeting shall be held by the end of March each year.
-Notice of the meeting, accompanied by an agenda, list of nominations for the Executive Committee, annual report and financial report, shall be circulated by the Secretary not less than fourteen days for the date of the meeting.
+Notice of the meeting, accompanied by an agenda, list of nominations for the Executive Committee, annual report and financial report, shall be circulated by the Secretary not less than fourteen days before the date of the meeting.
 Nominations and motions for consideration at the annual General Meeting shall be sent to the secretary by 31 January each year.